knowledge centre > what is ergonomic furniture

-In this blog post, we’re going to look more closely at what constitutes a piece of ergonomic furniture, why ergonomics are so important and how leading manufacturers in the commercial design industry are making this type of product a more accessible and mainstream part of their offering.
+In this blog post, we’re going to look more closely at what constitutes a piece of ergonomic furniture, why ergonomics in furniture are so important and how leading manufacturers in the commercial design industry are making this type of product a more accessible to office fit out companies like ourselves.

 What does ergonomic furniture mean?